-Respirator Fit Testing Requirements and Procedures
+Respirator Fit Testing Requirements

 When OSHA's revised Respiratory Protection Standard, 29 CFR 1910.134, became effective on April 8, 1998, it provided employers with an all-inclusive reference source for fit testing guidelines.
 Before its revision, the standard made reference to testing a respirator's "face-piece-to-face seal," but provided no additional guidance on how to perform the test.
 The standard now specifies what needs fit testing, the kinds of fit tests allowed, the procedures for conducting them and how frequently fit tests must be performed.